acardocacho/acardocacho.github.io/_posts/2016-12-06-capstone-part2.md

 #### Reuters 21578

 <p>I downloaded the Reuters-21578 dataset from <a href="http://www.daviddlewis.com/resources/testcollections/reuters21578/">David
-Lewis' page</a> and used the standard "modApté" train/test split.
+Lewis' page</a> and used the standard "modApte" train/test split.
 These documents appeared on the Reuters newswire in 1987 and were manually classified by personnel from Reuters Ltd.